 13. Fett DL, Vukov LF "An unusual case of severe griseofulvin alcohol interaction."
 Ann Emerg Med 24 (1994): 95-7

-Not all side effects for Griseofulvic may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Griseofulvic may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Griseofulvic (griseofulvin)